What is contempt in relationships and how do you fix it?

 Sometimes contempt is the sign that we don’t appreciate our partner anymore.
 Some other times it’s bad communication habits that we picked up.

-In either cases, you and your relationship will gain by removing contempt.
+In either case, you and your relationship will gain by removing contempt.

 This article shows you how.